MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/index.md

 ---
 title: "Venue Maps Module | Microsoft Docs"
-description: Learn about the Venue Maps module. ms.custom: "" ms.date: "06/11/2020"
+description: Overview page for the Venue Maps module section, with a description and links to the API reference and examples. ms.custom: "" ms.date: "06/11/2020" ms.reviewer: ""
-ms.reviewer: ""